Piyush-Lokhande07/Smart-Parking-System/README.md

 ### Technologies Used
 - **Node.js / Flask / Django**: Choose a backend framework suitable for handling HTTP requests and managing application logic.
 - **Express.js (if using Node.js)**: For setting up the server and routing.
-- **Database**: MySQL, MongoDB, or another suitable database to store user data, reservations, and payment information.
+- **Database**: Postgre SQL to store user data, reservations, and payment information.
-- **Axios or Fetch API**: For making HTTP requests from the frontend to the backend.
+- **Fetch API**: For making HTTP requests from the frontend to the backend.

 ## Conclusion
 Integrating the backend with the Arduino enhances the Smart Parking System by providing a robust mechanism for user management, reservation handling, and real-time communication with the hardware.
 This integration ensures a seamless experience for users, allowing them to easily interact with the system through the website.